confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 SHOW FUNCTIONS;
 ```

 You should see a long list of built-in functions, including your own `FORMULA`, `INDEX_SEQ`, and `ROLLING_SUM` (which are listed as `SCALAR`, `TABLE`, and `AGGREGATE` respectivly).
-If they weren't, check that your uberjar was correctly mounted into the container.
-Be sure to check the logs files of ksqlDB server, too, using `docker logs -f ksqldb-server`.
+If they aren't there, check that your uberjar was correctly mounted into the container.
+Be sure to check the log files of ksqlDB server, too, using `docker logs -f ksqldb-server`.
 You should see log lines similar to:

 ```
 [2020-06-24 23:38:10,942] INFO Adding UDAF name=rolling_sum from path=/opt/ksqldb-udfs/example-udfs-0.0.1.jar class=class my.example.RollingSumUdaf (io.confluent.ksql.function.UdafLoader:71)
 ```

 !!! info
-    UDFs are only loaded once as the ksqlDB server starts up. ksqlDB does not support hot-reloading UDFs.
+    UDFs are only loaded once as ksqlDB server starts up. ksqlDB does not support hot-reloading UDFs.
 If you want to change the code of a UDF, you need to create a new uberjar, replace the one that is available to ksqlDB, and restart the server.
 Keep in mind that in a multi-node setup, different nodes may be running different versions of a UDF at the same time.

 Before you run any queries, be sure to have ksqlDB start all queries from the earliest point in each topic.